-(c) JCCC has a designated PREA Site Coordinator as mandated by MDOC policy D1-8.13.
+(c) PCC has a designated PREA Site Coordinator as mandated by MDOC policy D1-8.13.
 Page 5 of this policy states, "Each facility and community confinement facility shall designate a PREA site coordinator who has sufficient time and authority to ensure the facility's compliance with the PREA standards at their assigned facility.
 The director of the division of adult institutions shall designate a PREA site coordinator at each facility at the level of deputy warden.
 The division director of the board of probation and parole shall designate a PREA site coordinator at each facility at the level of unit supervisor or higher."

-JCCCs PREA Site Coordinator is also the Deputy Warden of Offender Management and reports directly to JCCC's Warden.
-The Auditor was provided a copy of JCCC's organizational chart outlining this chain of command.
+At the time of the onsite portion of PCC's PREA Site Coordinator is also the Warden.
+The Warden had recently been promoted from the Deputy Warden of Offender Management (DWOM) at PCC.
+When the DWOM position is filled, this person will report directly to PCC's Warden.
+The Auditor was provided a copy of PCC's organizational chart outlining this chain of command.